-The exact language which make up these CTAs can vary, but the idea is to tell your users exactly what to do when you have their attention.
+The exact language which makes up these CTAs can vary, but the idea is to tell your users exactly what to do when you have their attention.

 Going without a clear call to action on your website’s blog design would be a big mistake.
 Think about it carefully!Small business websites with a blog get 55% more web visitors and 126% more leads.Click To Tweet

-The final secret for how to build a successful blog, is to remember that your work doesn’t stop after you’ve written your blog.
+The final secret for how to start a business blog in 2021, is to remember that your work doesn’t stop after you’ve written your blog.

 A successful blog is not one that no one has read.
 Instead, the goal of every blog should be to gain exposure.

-This of course, requires even more marketing and promotion.
+Of course, this requires even more marketing and promotion.